Jehovah's Witnesses beliefs: God

-Jesus Christ
+Jesus

 Jehovah's Witnesses believe that Jesus is God's "only-begotten Son", and that his life began in heaven.
 He is described as God's first creation and the "exact representation of God", but is believed to be a separate entity and not part of a Trinity.
 Jesus is said to have been used by God in the creation of all other things.
 Jehovah's Witnesses believe that the Archangel Michael, "the Word" of John 1:1, and wisdom personified in Proverbs 8 refer to Jesus in his pre-human existence and that he resumed these identities after his ascension to heaven following his death and resurrection.
 They also identify him with the "rider of the white horse" at Revelation 6 and 19.
 His birth on earth was accomplished when he willingly allowed himself to be transferred, by God, from heaven to the womb of the virgin, Mary.
 While on earth, Jesus was executed as a sacrifice to atone for mankind's sins, becoming the "eternal father" to the human family.